 The various types of laser treatments for glaucoma include:

 Selective laser trabeculoplasty (SLT)

 SLT is used when eye drop medications are not lowering the eye pressure enough or are causing significant side effects.
-It can also be used as initial treatment in glaucoma.
+It can also be used as an initial treatment in glaucoma.
 SLT lowers the IOP by about 30% when used as initial therapy.
-The effects will generally last between 1-5 years, and in some cases, longer than that.
+The effects will generally last between 1 and 5 years, and in some cases, longer than that.
 If the effects wear off, then the procedure can be repeated

 Laser iridotomy and iridoplasty